When we think about dieting, we immediately imagine restricting our calories, upping our gym visits and skipping happy hours.

 So when we heard about a buzzy program that supposedly lets you eat out, have carbs, drink alcohol and work out less, our ears perked right up.
 Here’s what you need to know about F-Factor.

-Does it actually work?
-Results will vary from person to person, but the science is promising.
+Results will vary from person to person, but the science behind eating more fiber is promising.
 The average American eats 16 grams of fiber a day—significantly less than the 25 to 30 grams suggested by FDA.
 Per a chart from a 2005 study from the University of Minnesota, fiber leads to greater satiety, less insulin secretion and more short-chain fatty acids.
-In a nutshell, upping your fiber should lead to weight loss.
-That, plus an emphasis on eating whole foods in moderation, makes F-Factor a sustainable healthy-eating program that doesn’t rely on gimmicks or too-good-to-be-true promises.
+In a nutshell, upping your fiber should lead to weight loss, whether or not you're doing it through the F-Factor diet.